 So, what Tammy and I did in the meantime is remove the existing Thomas Payne furniture.
 Let me tell you that it sounds a lot easier than it really is.
 The bright side is that you can do this yourself.
 It will be even easier if you have someone like Tammy help, because it is a two person job when it comes to removing the trifold sofa.
-I would also recommend getting a heavy moving blanket to protect your flooring since you will want to slide the furniture towards the door.
+I would also recommend getting a heavy moving blanket to protect your flooring.
+You will want to slide the furniture towards the door without destroying the flooring.

-The chairs were a little harder to disassemble.
-The seats really need to be moved forward to access the clips that hold the back rest on.
-So if your lower rails are screwed into the floor then remove those screws so you can slide the chairs away from the wall.
-Quite frankly, I am not sure these really need to be screwed down and in some cases these seats are coming from the factory unattached.
+The chairs were a little harder to disassemble.ou need to move the seats forward to access the clips that hold the backrest in place.
+If the lower rails are screwed into the floor, remove those screws so you can slide the chairs away from the wall.
+Quite frankly, I do not think these rails need to be screwed down at all.
+In some cases, these seats arrive from the factory unattached.
 Once the clips are pressed (outward) you lift the backrest off.
 Figuring out how to move these clips took me about fifteen minutes, as there were no directions on-line about how to release them.

-Then the lower rails need to be removed as they are bolted to the seats.
-Once the four foot pad bolts are removed from each chair you can remove any zip-ties holding wiring and remove the chairs.
+Next, remove the lower rails because they bolt directly to the seats.
+After you remove the four foot-pad bolts from each chair, cut any zip ties securing the wiring and lift the chairs out.
 Be careful removing the chairs because they are still very heavy.

 As with moving chairs or sofas in or out of a stick and brick house, you will have the same issues with the travel trailer.
-The approach to the outside must be done so that you can carefully angle the furniture out the door.
-This is definitely a two person job with perhaps the exception of the individual seats.
+You must approach the door carefully so you can angle the furniture out without damage.
+If not, you will damage a wall.
+This is definitely a two-person job with perhaps the exception of the individual seats.

-Once they are removed, make sure you hunt down any screws that may be laying in the carpeting.
-My Theater seats were only held down by one screw; the other three screws were laying loose in the carpeting.
+After you remove the seats, make sure you find any screws that may have fallen into the carpeting.
+My theater seats had only one screw holding them down; the other three lay loose in the carpet.
 Keep in mind that any loose screws will damage your flooring when you move your slide room.
 Also if you decide you want to screw your seats into the floor, use caution.
 Make sure the screws you use will not go through the floor and proceed to rip your vinyl flooring when the slide room moves.

 So, now lets fast forward to the arrival of the new furniture.

 The furniture came on a really horrible looking extra-long pallet.
-My worst fears were confirmed when I saw part of a pallet board piercing the side of the tri-fold sleeper box.
+My worst fears came true when I saw a pallet board piercing the side of the tri-fold sleeper box.
 We split the sides of the box and got lucky as we couldn’t find any damage.
 The next step was to move the tri-fold and chairs into my shop for the night.

 The next day we started by moving the tri-fold sofa sleeper out of the box.
-The back was not attached but everything else was assembled, and that was a problem.
-The clips that they used to attach the “Couch Seat Assembly” are now joined with a more complicated clevis pin clip then the previous model.
+The back wasn’t attached, but everything else was assembled, which caused a problem.
+They now attach the “Couch Seat Assembly” with a more complicated clevis pin clip instead of the simpler clips used on the previous model.
 It made taking the sections apart very difficult and even harder to reassemble.
 I would recommend that Lippert go back to their previous clip.
-In addition I would recommend that they do not assemble any of the couch except the arms to the rails so that everything else can be easily transferred to the trailer for assembly.
+I would also recommend assembling only the arms to the rails so you can easily transfer the rest of the couch to the trailer for final assembly.
 Putting it back together is much easier than taking it apart.
-Enclosing directions would have been helpful as well; but no instructions were included for the chairs or tri-fold sofa.
+Including directions would have helped, but the Lippert provided no instructions for the chairs or the tri-fold sofa.

 Tammy and I moved everything piece meal into the Travel Trailer and began the reassembly process of the tri-fold sofa.
 It went relatively easily with the exception of the clevis pin clips.
 Once that was completed we moved onto assembly of the theater seats.

-The seat assembly went along quickly as the backs just need to be slid onto their rails, and the wiring connected.
-All the wiring is color coded so don’t worry about making a mistake, that would be hard to do.
-Once that was completed we had to slide one seat into the brackets on the second seat, that was a little bit tricky but didn’t take too long to accomplish.
+We assembled the seat quickly because the backs simply slide onto their rails, and the wiring connects easily.
+All the wiring is color-coded, so it’s hard to make a mistake.
+After that, we slid one seat into the brackets on the second seat.
+That step was a bit tricky, but we completed it without taking too much time.
 Lastly we tried all the electrical features and everything worked fine.
 We did not anchor the chairs to the floor.
 Given that there was only one screw holding the last set down, it just doesn’t seem like these will go anywhere.

 I have to say the end product has a nice look to it.